Back to Profiles

 Mr. Zumpano has written extensively on health law matters.
 He has also lectured on various occasions before leading health law attorneys and institutions such as the Florida Bar and the American Health Lawyers Association.
 In 2006, Mr. Zumpano spoke on “New Globalism,” his innovative approach to international business, at the ALM Law Firm Business Forum in New York City.
 Also in 2006, Mr. Zumpano served as a Special Master for the Eleventh Judicial Circuit of Florida.

 In addition, Mr. Zumpano has been recognized in the 2008 South Florida CEO Business Leader Magazine Power Issue as one of 36 influential people in South Florida and has been named one of the 100 Most Influential Hispanics in the United States by the Hispanic Business Magazine (2003).
-His peers have also elected him to the list of top lawyers in South Florida as published in the South Florida Legal Guide (2003-2017), to the Legal Elite published by Florida Trend Magazine (2006, 2008-2016), and to the Super Lawyers Magazine (2007-2016).
+His peers have also elected him to the list of top lawyers in South Florida as published in the South Florida Legal Guide (2003-2015), to the Legal Elite published by Florida Trend Magazine (2006, 2008, 2009, 2010, 2011, 2012, 2013, and 2014), and to the Super Lawyers Magazine (2007-2015).
 Further, feature articles on Mr. Zumpano have appeared in both the 2009 edition of Super Lawyers Magazine and the 2009 South Florida Legal Guide Midyear Report.
-Mr. Zumpano was one of 14 attorneys honored as a “Distinguished Attorney” by South Florida Legal Guide during a reception held on December 9, 2014 at Gibraltar Private Bank & Trust.
+Most recently, Mr. Zumpano was one of 14 attorneys honored as a “Distinguished Attorney” by South Florida Legal Guide during a reception held on December 9, 2014 at Gibraltar Private Bank & Trust.